Obi Toppin NBA Preview vs. the Heat

 Obi Toppin Insights vs. the Heat

-- This season, Toppin has made 4.8 shots from the floor per game, which adds up to 10.1% of his team's total makes.
+- Toppin is responsible for taking 9.1% of his team's field goal attempts this season with 8.6 per game.

-- He's attempted 3.1 threes per game, or 7.8% of his team's shots from beyond the arc this season.
+- He's put up 3.3 threes per game, or 8.3% of his team's shots from beyond the arc this season.

-- Toppin's opponents, the Heat, have a neutral offensive tempo, averaging 98.9 possessions per game, while his Pacers average 107.8 per game, which ranks 26th among NBA teams.
+- The Pacers rank 25th in possessions per game with 108.
+His opponents, the Heat, have a middling offensive tempo, ranking 19th with 99.5 possessions per contest.

-- The Heat are the seventh-best defensive squad in the league, allowing 109.1 points per contest.

-- On the boards, the Heat are ranked 10th in the league, giving up 43.6 rebounds per game.

-- Conceding 25.7 assists per contest, the Heat are the 16th-ranked squad in the NBA.
+- Conceding 110.3 points per contest, the Heat are the eighth-ranked team in the NBA defensively.

+- The Heat concede 43.1 rebounds per game, ranking ninth in the league.

-- The Heat are the 23rd-ranked squad in the NBA at allowing threes, conceding 13.5 made 3-pointers per contest.
+- In terms of 3-pointers, the Heat are 22nd in the league, conceding 13.4 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!